 - Sound differently than a sharp needle (ex: it will make a small sharp sound when penetrating the material)

 How often should you change the needle on your sewing machine?

-The correct answer is – it depends on the amount of sewing you perform, the type of material, the machine, the pattern.
-Some machines are slower, some faster so the same amount of time sewing on two machines may mean different things.
+The correct answer is that it depends on the amount of sewing, the type of material, the machine, and the pattern.
+Some machines are slower, and some are faster, so the same amount of time sewing on two machines may mean different things.

 What should you use to clean a sewing machine?

 Use a brush (usually it comes with the machine) to clean the bobbin case frequently.
 Use a vacuum cleaner to remove the dust and fuzz that accumulates.
 Don’t ever use water or wet napkins.

 I hope this guide on the care of sewing tools and equipment helps you treat your sewing machine and other items with the proper care to extend their life as long as possible!